-Unsolicited submissions to all sections of Senses of Cinema are welcome, and may take the form of outlines, incomplete drafts or finished pieces.
-Proposals for the main section should be sent to editor[at]sensesofcinema.com.
+Though Senses of Cinema is a largely commissioned-based journal, unsolicited submissions are welcome, and may take the form of outlines, incomplete drafts or finished pieces.
+Proposals for the main section should be sent to the relevant editor as listed below.
 When sending an outline for an article it helps to give as much information as possible about your projected line of argument as well as your subject matter.
-If what you have in mind seems appropriate, we will encourage you to go ahead, though generally publication is not guaranteed before the finished article is submitted.
-If you are sending a proposal only and have not contributed to Senses of Cinema before, please attach a sample of your past writing on film, or supply a URL where we can find this.
+If what you have in mind seems appropriate, we will encourage you to go ahead, though publication is not guaranteed before the finished article is submitted.
+If you are sending a proposal only and have not contributed to Senses of Cinema before, please attach a sample of your past writing on film, or supply a URL where we can find this, and also a CV or bio about yourself.
 All contributions are unpaid.

 When submitting articles you are encouraged to provide accompanying images (72dpi, no larger) or suggestions on where these might be found.
-All stills and technical queries should be sent to Rachel Brown, rachel[at]sensesofcinema.com
+All stills and technical queries should be sent to Webmaster Rachel Brown, rachel[at]sensesofcinema.com

 Our policy is not to republish material that is already freely available online in English (including on personal websites).
 Contributors are welcome to submit articles previously published in hard copy, especially if the books or journals where they appeared are no longer available or have not been widely circulated internationally.
 However, when submitting articles please let us know if they have already been published elsewhere (in English or otherwise).
 Conversely, as Senses of Cinema shares copyright with authors over all work published, we appreciate if you let us know before seeking to republish your own writing from the journal elsewhere.

 We are open to submissions in languages other than English, although this may present difficulties depending on the language and the availability of a translator.
-If you are interested in working as a translator for Senses of Cinema, please see below.

 We publish both academic and non-academic articles and are open to a range of styles and critical approaches.
 Articles can be refereed on request (see below for more detail).
 Specific suggested topics for our upcoming issue are available here and give some idea of the range of subject-matter we aim to cover.

 - Critical studies of little-known/undervalued films and filmmakers (including screenwriters, actors, etc)

-• Re-evaluations of major films and filmmakers
+- Re-evaluations of major films and filmmakers

-• Review-essays on significant contemporary films
+- Review-essays on significant contemporary films

-• Interviews with significant filmmakers and film theorists
+- Interviews with significant filmmakers and film theorists

-• Original essays in film theory
+- Original essays in film theory

 Under all these headings, we are especially receptive to essays on Australian film and film culture.

-Finally, be aware that it may take up to a couple of months for us to read and consider submissions.
+Finally, please be aware that it may take up to a couple of months for us to read and consider submissions.